embergershared/WinFormLocalized/README.md

 To add controls and continue developing the form:

-- Switch the `Language` property of the form to `Default`,
+- Switch the `Language` property of `Form1` back to `Default`,

-- Add and customize all other controls,
+- Add and customize additional controls,

 - Switch the `Language` property to `French (France)` to translate the new controls content.